imjulthej/DSX-Game-Helper-Extended/README.md

 * Dynamic tray icon improvements
 * The ability to drag and drop exes to add them
-* Option to open games directly from DSX GHE (default off)
+* Option to open games directly from DSX GHE (default off in the settings page)
 * The ability to edit Game Name
 * EXE icons next to Game Name, with the ability to change them
 * Select programs before deleting, with select all option available